rgeraldporter/avitext-spec/README.md

 `BCCH 1 6 2m "males singing"`
 >This refers to a Black-capped Chickadee (`BCCH`), in which 9 individuals were observed.
 One was observed earlier, probably alone, then six more were seen, and finally two more males (`2m`) were heard singing that were not already observed.
 >
->When this part of the list is run through the parser, it tabulates the full total so you will not need to do math in the field, nor will you need to delete and replace numbers!
+>When this part of the list is run through the parser, it tabulates the full total so you will not need to do math in the field.

 ---
 `BLJA 5`